annaesvensson/yellow-image/README.md

 `Width` = image width, pixel or percent
 `Height` = image height, pixel or percent

-The image formats GIF, JPG, PNG and SVG are supported.
+The image formats GIF, JPEG, PNG and SVG are supported.
 All media files are located in the `media` folder.
 The `media/images` folder is the place to store your images.
 The `media/thumbnails` folder contains image thumbnails.
 You can also create additional folders and organise files as you like.

 ## Examples